goodalexander/goodalexander.github.io/content/posts/post_fiat_install.md

 What comes after the collapse in governments and humans telling us what to do?
 Humans using AI to determine their own trajectory.

 Sovereign Individuals will need AI to reach their objectives in the New World Order.
-Power will accrue to those that understand we are powerless in the face of superintlligence and act accordingly.
+Power will accrue to those that understand we are powerless in the face of superintelligence and act accordingly.

 You can join the [community here](https://discord.gg/U6HjgDSmhR)